simplocms/docs/docs/getting-started/installation.md

 * SQLite3 extension
 * GD extension

-> More detailed information about installation for Laravel can be found in official [Laravel documentation](https://laravel.com/docs/5.8/installation)
+> More detailed information about installation for Laravel can be found in an official [Laravel documentation](https://laravel.com/docs/5.8/installation)

 ## Installation